-- Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation. - Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable. - Goal 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
+- Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation - Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable - Goal 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels

-- Presentation Slides - Paper and writing materials
+- Presentation Slides: Presentation - Paper and writing materials

-Presentation - Activitiy Handbook - Innovation and Ethics.pptx Note: Copy the presentation into your own folder before editing.
+• Presentation - Activitiy Handbook - Innovation and Ethics.pptx

-Most of the following activities and concepts are adapted from the EU Horizon 2020 project INTEGRITY2.
+Most of the following activities and concepts are adapted from the EU Horizon 2020 project INTEGRITY.
 As part of this project, resources were developed to empower learners at second and third level with an evidence-based understanding of responsible conduct in research.